osjoberg/Upgrader/README.md

 }
 ```

-## Example with reflection
+## Example with schema query
-The library have support for reflecting on the database schema.
+Upgrader have support for querying the database schema.
 This can be used for update steps where the target database may have subtle differences from installation to installation.
-You can also use this to enforce schema conventions.
+The feature can also be used this to enforce schema conventions in unit-tests.

 ```csharp
 [TestMethod]